Contact Us

 Inactivation of Listeria monocytogenes using ozonation was studied in raw milk and various branded milk samples in and around Coimbatore city.
 Total of 20 milk samples were obtained from super markets and other places.
 The PALCAM agar was used in the study to enumerate L. monocytogenes from raw milk and various branded milk samples.
 Results indicate that all the samples are positive prior to the ozonation process.
 A controlled flow rate 0.5 m/l of oxygen was used to produce 0.2g/h of ozone.
 The milk samples were ozonated at 0, 5, 10, and 15 minutes.
 After treatment the samples are inoculated and L. monocytogenes were enumerated by using listeria PALCAM agar.
 After 15 minutes ozonation L. monocytogenes were completely eliminated from milk samples.
 Before and after ozonation the samples were analyzed for protein, carbohydrate, and calcium content.
 After treatment the nutritional values were slightly different in the milk samples.

-Inactivation Kinetics of Foodborne Spoilage and Pathogenic Bacteria by Ozone:
+Inactivation Kinetics of Foodborne Spoilage and Pathogenic Bacteria by Ozone

 Authors: J.G.
 Kim and A.E.
 Yousef